a-sortan/the-list/README.md

 This is a simple app that can be used to:

-x make a todo list
+x make a todo list<br/>
-x make and track a habit list
+x make and track a habit list<br/>
-x make and track mood list
+x make and track mood list<br/>
-x generate a today list based on recurring todos/habits and todos due today
+x generate a today list based on recurring todos/habits and todos due today<br/>

 # React + TypeScript + Vite